William Byrd Traxler Jr.: Federal judicial service

 Traxler was nominated by President George H. W. Bush in 1991, to a seat on the United States District Court for the District of South Carolina vacated by Clyde H. Hamilton.
 He was confirmed by the United States Senate on February 27, 1992, and received his commission on March 2, 1992.
-His service terminated on October 21, 1998, due to elevation to the United States Court of Appeals for the Fourth Circuit.
+His service terminated on October 21, 1998, due to elevation to the court of appeals.

 Traxler presided over a significant First Amendment case, Hall vs. Marion School District 2.
 In 1993, Judge Traxler ruled in favor of the plaintiff in this important case.
 He ruled that defendant Mullins District 2 acted illegally in firing a teacher for exercising free speech in criticizing her superintendent and school board.
 The school district appealed the case to the 4th Circuit Court of Appeals which affirmed.
 The case became one of the most important First Amendment cases to be decided by the 4th Circuit in over a decade.
-[Shut Up and Teach: First Amendment Under Fire chronicles the lawsuit.]
+[Just Shut Up and Teach: First Amendment Under Fire chronicles the lawsuit.]

 On July 10, 1998, President Bill Clinton nominated Traxler to the United States Court of Appeals for the Fourth Circuit to replace Judge Donald Stuart Russell, who had died on February 22, 1998.
 The Senate confirmed Traxler by a voice vote on September 28, 1998.
 He received his commission on October 1, 1998.
 On the retirement of Chief Judge Karen J. Williams in July 2009, Traxler became the Chief Judge of the 4th Circuit Court.
 While he was serving as the chief judge, Traxler joined the Charleston School of Law as a distinguished visiting professor of law in 2009.
 In February 2013, Chief Justice John Roberts named Traxler the chair of the executive committee of the Judicial Conference of the United States.
 Traxler's term as the chief judge ended on July 8, 2016, and he was succeeded by Judge Roger Gregory.
 Traxler assumed senior status on August 31, 2018.